 The annual headache you may not even be aware of.

-The Employee Retirement Income Security Act of 1974 (ERISA) requires annual audits of plan financial statements by an independent qualified public accountant of plans subject to the provisions of ERISA.
+The Employee Retirement Income Security Act of 1974 (ERISA) requires annual audits of plan financial statements by an independent qualified public accountant for plans subject to the provisions of ERISA.
 Every plan with more than 100 eligible employees is required to file an ERISA Audit when filing their 5500 with IRS.
 This requirement is not known by most small employers since it is not a project or expense they have to deal with.
 So much of the small-to-mid size market is either unaware or misunderstands the audit process, cost, and potential benefits.
 The purpose of this review is to reexamine the ERISA audit so you know what it is and if applicable be better prepared.

 Mid-Year Is the Heart of Audit Season